n1ru4l/graphql-bleeding-edge-playground/README.md

 # Current issues

-1. graphql-ws does not support `@stream`
-2. graphql-helix with SSE-Z does not propagate GraphQL validation errors to the client properly
+1. graphql-helix with SSE-Z does not propagate GraphQL validation errors to the client properly

 # Setup instructions